Free Initial Consultation

 To schedule a free and confidential consultation of your case, contact us today at (980) 237-4579.

-Domestic Violence Laws in Mecklenburg County (NCGS §50B-1)
+Domestic Violence Laws in North Carolina (NCGS §50B-1)

-North Carolina General Statue §50B-1 defines domestic violence in the state.
+North Carolina General Statue §50B-1 defines domestic violence in the state of North Carolina.
 It is the commission of one or more certain acts, by a person with whom the victim has or had a personal relationship with.
 Such relationships include people:

 • Who are current or former spouses